A focal point for the community to support ambitious scaling up of the bioenergy industry and scale of planting

 Biomass Connect: Biomass Innovation and Information Platform

-Eight demonstration hubs are located across the UK, in Ceredigion, South Ayrshire, Buckinghamshire, Devon, Edinburgh, County Down, Tyne & Wear and Yorkshire.
+Eight demonstration hubs are located across the UK, in Ceredigion, South Ayrshire, Buckinghamshire, Devon, Edinburgh, County Down, Northumberland and Yorkshire.

 Biomass Feedstocks Innovation